yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 primarily right-to-left.
 Implementers should consult the "bidirectional display" part in section 5 of {{?RFC6365}} for further guidance.

+## Comments
+Some implementations may use the hash sign ("#") to mark lines that are meant to be commented lines.
+Such lines may contain any whitespace or visible character until terminated by a line break (CR, LF or CRLF) and might appear in any line of the file (before or after the header).
+Comments should not be confused with a subsequent line of a multi-line field.
+If a first field of a record contains a hash, it should be surrounded with double quotes to avoid being mistaked for a comment as per {{desc}}.

+Example of a CSV file containing comments:

+    #commentCRLF<br/>
+    aaa,bbb,cccCRLF<br/>
+    #comment 2CRLF<br/>
+    "aaa","this is CRLF<br/>
+    # not a comment","ccc"CRLF

+## IANA Considerations
+As per {{!RFC6838}}, IANA is directed to update the MIME type registration for "text/csv" with the content in {{registration}} and add a reference to this document within the registration.

+The update to the media type registration is copied from the current one which consists of the original registration from {{!RFC4180}} as updated by {{!RFC7111}}.
+The text has been updated based on this document.

 # Update to MIME Type Registration of text/csv {#registration}

-The media type registration of "text/csv" should be updated as per specific fields below:

-Encoding considerations:

-> CSV MIME entities can consist of binary data
-> as per section 4.8 of {{!RFC6838}}.
-Although section 4.1.1. of {{!RFC2046}} defines
-> CRLF to denote line breaks, implementers MAY recognize a single CR or LF
-> as a line break (similar to section 3.1.1.3 of {{!RFC7231}}).
-> However, some implementations may use other values.

-Published specification:

-> While numerous private specifications exist for various programs
-> and systems, there is no single "master" specification for this
-> format.
-An attempt at a common definition can be found in {{!RFC4180}}
-> and this document.
-Implementers should note that both documents are informational
-> in nature and are not standards.
+Type name:  text

+Subtype name:  csv

+Required parameters:  none

 Optional parameters:  charset

 > The "charset" parameter specifies the charset employed by the
 > CSV content.
-In accordance with {{?RFC6657}}, the
+In accordance with RFC 6657 [RFC6657], the
 > charset parameter SHOULD be used, and if it is not present,
 > UTF-8 SHOULD be assumed as the default (this implies that US-
 > ASCII CSV will work, even when not specifying the "charset"
 > parameter).
 Any charset defined by IANA for the "text" tree
 > may be used in conjunction with the "charset" parameter.

+> The "header" parameter defined in {{!RFC4180}} is deprecated
+> and SHOULD NOT be used.

+Encoding considerations:

+> CSV files and CSV MIME entities can consist of binary data
+> as per section 4.8 of {{!RFC6838}}.
+Although section 4.1.1. of {{!RFC2046}} defines
+> CRLF to denote line breaks, implementers MAY also recognize a single CR or LF
+> as a line break (similar to section 3.1.1.3 of {{!RFC7231}}).
+> However, some implementations may use other values.

 Security considerations: